cometchat-pro-tutorials/react-chat-push-notifications/README.md

 ### Configure Firebase

 * Register a [Firebase dashboard](https://console.firebase.google.com) (you'll need to create an account)
 * Create a new Firebase app
 * Add a new web application into your Firebase project
 * Click on the settings menu, then go to the General tab
 * Copy the Firebase config variable into `src/firebase.js` and `public/firebase-messaging-sw.js` (look at the comments there)
 * Then in Firebase settings, go to the Cloud Messaging tab.
 Copy the server key here
 * Go back into CometChat PRO dashboard, into Push Notification extension and click on `Actions -> Settings` Paste the FCM server key here
+* For more detailed steps and screenshots, visit the documentation [here](https://prodocs.cometchat.com/docs/js-push-notifications)
-* run `npm start`
+* Finally, run `npm start`

 ## Useful links